 Q: I'm interested in working on the development of RIVET or, more generally on the computational aspects of multi-D persistent homology.
 Is there room for me to get involved?

-: There is a huge amount to do, both on the development side and on the more mathematical side.
+: Yes.
+There is a huge amount to do, both on the math side and the development side.
 We'd be happy to talk to you about this.

 Q: What's next for RIVET?